 EDIT 12 September 2020 – this post was from my original blog but I recently revamped and rebranded my blog to allow myself to move in a different direction.
-However, I have kept this original post exactly how I wrote it 5/6 years ago as an insight into my feelings towards my backstory at that time.
+However, I have kept this original post exactly how I wrote it 5/6 years ago as an insight into my feelings at that time.

 How did this all happen?
 How did I become that girl with the eating disorder?
 How did no one even notice for all those years?

 I was always the chubby kid and back then I never cared.
 I was young happy and smiling, always smiling.

 No body notices the pain when you’re always smiling.

 No body asks what’s wrong at home when you’re always smiling.

 No body asks if you’re eating when you had weight to lose in the first place.

 Food always provided a comfort but then it became the enemy.
 I was bullied relentlessly by both children and adults for being fat and then I made it as an athlete.
 I qualified onto a senior team at the age of 16 and what should have been my happiest days actually became my worst.

 I was told to lose weight.
 I was told that although I was good, I could be better…if I lost weight.
 I was told that the British Record, European Record, World Record wasn’t good enough, I had to do more and in order to do more, in order to become better I had to lose weight.
 Everyone obsessed with me losing weight that, understandably, I did too.